Welcome to the fourth part of your five-part Storm Tracker series.

 Adding GDP for Europe, Japan, and China shows all four countries flatlining since the Great Recession, YOY – not good.

 And normalizing all of these GDP curves by adjusting values to a notionally common scale starting prior to the Great Recession, China moves from the top to the bottom.
 China is the big gorilla in the room.
 Really, it’s in our best interests to see China succeed, but that’s not what we’re doing.

 We at Critical Signals Report strive to look ahead when it comes to assessing just about everything that goes into Storm Tracker, including GDP.
 If you’re looking in the rearview mirror having viewed the charts above, we need some forecasting tools.

 Here’s one… the Federal Reserve Bank of Atlanta, always on the cutting edge when it comes to forecasting the GDP right now.
 In fact, it’s actually called “GDPNow” for just that reason… it’s updated weekly.
 (This chart dates to May 24, 2019.)

 This chart is worrisome, for it is telling us that the Blue Chip’s consensus forecasts are now tumbling since our rearview mirror look at March 31 above; GDPNow is below Q1 consensus, and GDPNow is itself falling.

 GDPNow is estimating GDP at 1.3% for Q2 2019, which is a far cry from the 3.2% Q1 2019 announcement from the Bureau of Economic Analysis.

-Here at Critical Signals Report, our effort in tracking the storms is to build an indicator, Storm Tracker, that will forewarn us of the next recession.
+Our effort here in tracking the storms is to build an indicator, Storm Tracker, that will forewarn us of the next recession.

 But we’re not the only folks who do this.
-So does the Federal Reserve Bank of New York, for example.
-They recently updated their recession-probability forecast to 29% … take a look below … it’s rising exponentially.
+The Federal Reserve Bank of New York does it, too.
+They recently updated their recession-probability forecast to 29%.
+Take a look below; it’s rising exponentially.

 See How This All Fits Together?